Director & Audition Notes"12 Angry Jurors" will be directed by Mark Dudley. Carrie-Anne Taylor will be the Stage Manager.

 Character Descriptions

-All are encouraged to audition no matter how you identify, but you must be 50+ by auditions!
+All are encouraged to audition no matter how you identify!
 If swings are cast, swings are guaranteed at least one performance.

 Audition FAQ's